 A patient who is exposed and has never been vaccinated against rabies should give Intramuscular (IM) of rabies immune globulin (RIG) on day 0, give 1 mL of rabies vaccine on days 0, 3, 7, 14, and 28.
-If the patient have previously vaccinated with cell culture vaccine and previously demonstrated rabies antibody he/she should receive 2 IM doses of 1 ml each,one immediately and one 3 days later.RIG should not be given.
+If the patient has previously vaccinated with a cell culture vaccine and previously demonstrated rabies antibody he/she should receive 2 IM doses of 1 ml each, one immediately and one 3 days later.RIG should not be given.

 Rabies Nursing Management

 - Wash hands before and after patient contact to prevent self-contamination and spread of disease